ibato/project-euler/README.md

 ## Directory Layout
 Name | Description
 --- | ---
-Python2 | Python2 solutions that I made in college, 2011.
-These are unreliable.
+Python2 | Python2 solutions that I made in college, 2011. <br> These are unreliable.
-Python3 | Python3 solutions that are ported from those of Python2.
-These improve stability and reliability by adding pytest.
+Python3 | Python3 solutions that are ported from those of Python2. <br> These improve stability and reliability by adding pytest.
 Jupyter & colab | Some experiments